victoriza/s.vimes/README.md

 ## FAQ

+### Some Example tests failed
+There are two provided tests:
+app-success-example.js (that points to the app)    OK google-fail-example.js (that points to google.com) KO It's a test from http://nightwatchjs.org/ for an "old" version of Google, it shows how nicely you spot a broken functionality.

 ### Permission denied for videos/screenshots folders
 If you get a permission error for the videos/screenshots folders, make sure they are writable for the nightwatch process: